 Sarah Gladki, Communications and Outreach

-Sarah is the Communications and Outreach Associate at Toronto Arts Council, where she focuses on TAC/TAF’s social media platform, and assists in coordinating outreach and other events.
+Sarah has been involved in the arts in Toronto for much of her life.
 She is also a visual artist who works with drawing, photography, and moving images.
-Sarah has been involved in the arts in Toronto for much of her life.
 She holds a Bachelor of Arts degree from McGill University where she studied Art History and World Religions, and a Masters of Fine Arts degree from Ryerson University’s Documentary Media Program.

 Erika Hennebury, Grants Officer, Strategic Programs